ODIM-Project/ODIM/docs/README.md

 After the server is successfully added as an aggregation source, it will also be available as a computer system resource at `/redfish/v1/Systems/` and a manager resource at `/redfish/v1/Managers/`.

+<blockquote>NOTE: Along with the UUID of the server, check the BMC address to ensure the server isn't already present.</blockquote>

 To view the list of links to computer system resources, perform HTTP `GET` on `/redfish/v1/Systems/`.
 Each link contains `ComputerSystemId` of a specific BMC.
 For more information, see [Collection of computer systems](#collection-of-computer-systems).

  `ComputerSystemId` is unique information about the BMC specified by Resource Aggregator for ODIM.
 It is represented as `<UUID:n>`, where `UUID` is the aggregation source Id of the BMC.
 Save it as it is required to perform subsequent actions such as `delete, reset`, and `setdefaultbootorder` on this BMC.